Can you really save on the shoulder season?

 To take advantage of the benefits of shoulder season travel you must first identify the shoulder season for your destination.
 Here are five ways to find the shoulder season for any specific destination:

 - Check B&B rates.
-B&Bs post their rates for specific times of year.
-They may have three different rates for high, shoulder and low season or two rates just for the high and low season.
+Unlike hotels that have a dynamic pricing system, B&Bs tend to post rates on their sites for specific times of year.
+They may have three different rates for high, shoulder, and low season or two rates just for the high and low season.
 They will indicate the rates by the months of the year.
 The lower the rate the more off season the time is.
 You can check out Bed & Breakfast.com.

 - Check rates for your favorite attraction.
 Go to the website of the museum or other attraction you want to visit and see their hours and rates.
 When the rates go down and the hours are reduced, that’s the beginning of the shoulder season.
 Even the Louvre will give you a hint on the shoulder/low season in Paris.
 From their website: “From October to March: access to the permanent collections is free for all visitors on the first Sunday of each month.”

 - Check group tour rates.
 High season is more expensive for tour companies just as it is for individual travelers.
-If you're planning to take a tour, and even if you're not, a tour's rate will indicate when high, shoulder and low seasons are.
+If you’re planning to take a tour, and even if you’re not, a tour’s rate will indicate when high, shoulder, and low seasons are.
+Check out our Deals page.

 To find the shoulder season, which is my preference for travel, check it a few of the ways above so that you know